FAQ

 dog microchip

-Depending on the database your pet’s chip is registered to, you can usually search the chip number and see the contact information that is being held on it.
+Depending on the database your pet’s chip is registered to, you can usually search the pet's microchip number and see the contact information that is being held on it.
 You can then contact the database and ask for your details to be updated.
 Beware, this may come at a cost.
 Checking and regularly updating your pet’s microchip details is an extremely important habit to get into and really does make the difference to being reunited with your pet if it is ever to go missing.

 In Hong Kong, the only real database is the AFCD record of microchips, which need to be correct and up to date for export.